jxnblk/blog/pages/posts/defining-component-apis-in-react.md

 that is UI components that have a visual boundary that’s not directly tied to any data structure.
 React and BEM-like CSS-based components have different concerns.
-Instead of creating a generic Card component that displays an image, heading, and link, and that would required a custom props API, build components for the data that you’re displaying.
+Instead of creating a generic Card component that displays an image, heading, and link, and that would require a custom props API, build components for the data that you’re displaying.
 Maybe the generic Card component should be a ProductCard component that can accept the `product` object from your database.

 ```jsx